omidarmat/webDevNotes/react/react.md

 There are several ways to style components.
 React does not really care about how we do it.
 React is more of a library than a framework.

+But why there are so many ways of styling a React app?
+One fundamental philosophy of React is to be unopinionated in regards to many common aspects of building web apps, and one of them is styling.
+So React does not really care about how you do it.

 ### **Inline styling**

 In HTML, we can style elements using the `style` attribute.
 But it works a bit different in JSX.
 We cannot assign a string to the style attribute as we did with the normal HTML syntax.
 The style attribute in JSX should receive a JavaScript object containing the styles defined as properties.